josephine-amponsah/absa-based-recommender/ABSA.md

 With Aspect-Based Sentiment Analysis (ABSA), neither parties have to do all that work.
 ABSA generates sentiments of reviews or comments, fishing out subject(s) of each comment and providing the sentiment around them

-In this sub-project is aimed at building a model that generates sentiments of reviews under subjects/categories related to a service.
+This sub-project is hence, aimed at building a model that generates sentiments of reviews under subjects/categories related to a service.
 In this case, the service of interest is one provided by hotels or resorts in Ghana to tourists /customers.

 ## Skills

 - Text Data Processing
 - Word Embedding
 - NLP
-- Aspect-Based Sentiment Analysis
+- Aspect-Based Sentiment Analysis(ABSA)
 - Document clustering

 # Table of Contents